 The energy density of hydrogen

 As previously explained in our blog on liquid hydrogen, hydrogen is the lightest gas in the universe.
-The gas weighs almost nothing but has an extremely high gravimetric energy density.
+Hydrogen gas weighs almost nothing but has an extremely high gravimetric energy density.
 One kilogram of hydrogen contains a vast amount of energy, making it an efficient and lightweight energy carrier.

 In turn, the volumetric energy density of hydrogen is particularly low.
 Per volume, the energy content of hydrogen is even a lot lower than that of most other fuels and energy carriers.
 Consequently, storing or using hydrogen at atmospheric pressure and temperature requires a substantial amount of space.